Rudolph Valentino: United Artists and final films

 Valentino chose his first UA project, The Eagle.
-With the marriage under strain, Valentino began shooting and Rambova announced that she needed a "marital vacation".
+With the marriage under strain, Valentino began shooting and Rambova announced that she needed a "marital vacation."
 During the filming of The Eagle, rumors of an affair with co-star Vilma Bánky were reported and ultimately denied by both Bánky and Valentino.
 The film opened to positive reviews, but a moderate box office.
 For the film's release, Valentino travelled to London, staying there and in France, spending money with abandon while his divorce took place.

-Quite some time elapsed before he made another film, The Son of the Sheik, despite his hatred of the sheik image.
-The film began shooting in February 1926, with Valentino given his choice of director, and pairing him again with Vilma Bánky.
+After his divorce was finalized, Valentino sailed back to the United States aboard the Leviathan, where he announced plans to make a new sheik film.
+Despite his hatred of the sheik image, he began shooting The Son of the Sheik in February 1926, with Valentino given his choice of director, and pairing him again with Vilma Bánky.
 The film used the authentic costumes he bought abroad and allowed him to play a dual role.
 Valentino was ill during production, but he needed the money to pay his many debts.
 The film opened on July 9, 1926, to great fanfare.
 During the premiere, Valentino was reconciled with Mathis; the two had not spoken in almost two years.